stilab-ets/sogha/README.md

 with open('nath.json', 'r', encoding='utf-8') as json_file:
     data_list = json.load(json_file)

-# Step 2: Assuming you have already trained your LDA model 'lda_model' and have your corpus available.
-# (Please ensure you have the 'lda_model' and 'corpus' variables from your previous code.)

 # Step 3: Associate topics with documents and find the dominant topic for each document
 doc_topics = [lda_model.get_document_topics(doc) for doc in corpus]